Murders of Susan and Kimberly Pittman: Murders

 After murdering Susan, O'Kelley and Stinski brought Kimberly downstairs and drank beverages for a while before bringing their hostage back upstairs, where they gagged and bound her; O'Kelley also raped Kimberly while Stinski was searching the house for valuables.
 Afterwards, the two men used a baseball bat to batter Kimberly severely, before they both used two different knives to slit Kimberly's throat and stabbed her in the torso and legs, and even kicked her and threw objects at her head.
 Despite the brutal attack, Kimberly remained alive, and eventually, after the two men set fire to the house, Kimberly died of smoke inhalation as induced by the fire.

 Shortly after the double murder, Dorian O'Kelley, who lived across the street from the Pittmans, had given a television interview at the scene of the fire before police considered him a suspect.
 In the interview, he expressed fear that the fire might spread to his own home, a statement that later raised suspicions.
 According to a trial witness, Darryl Stinski laughed when he saw the reporters interviewing O'Kelley on live television.
-Subsequently, a police officer identified O'Kelley as one of the two men (the other was Stinski) he witnessed acting suspiciously nearby the Pittmans' residence, and as a result, O'Kelley was arrested as a suspect behind the crime.
+Subsequently, a police officer identified O'Kelley as one of two men he had witnessed acting suspiciously nearby the Pittmans' residence, and as a result, O'Kelley was arrested as a suspect behind the crime.
 Stinski was similarly arrested days after the double murder.
 Together, both men were charged with multiple counts of malice murder, arson, burglary and other offences.
 Among the indictment, the most serious charge of malice murder carries either the death penalty or life imprisonment without the possibility of parole under Georgia state law.